asatru-php/asatru-php.github.io/views.md

 @enddebug: Ends the block of @debug
 @env(‚var‘, ‚opt:value‘): Either checks if an env var exists or if a non null value is provided it checks if it equals the value
 @endenv: Ends the block of @env
+@php: Start a PHP block
+@endphp: End a PHP block
 @end: Generic block ending
 @csrf: Inserts a hidden input field with the current CSRF token used for forms
 @method: Specifies the actual request method for your form.
 For instance @method('PATCH')